EntityGraphQL/EntityGraphQL/docs/docs/upgrade-4-0.md

 ## Renamed Classes

-`MutationArgumentsAttribute` renamed to `GraphQLArgumentsAttribute` and is used with subscriptions or mutaiton method arguments.
+`MutationArgumentsAttribute` renamed to `GraphQLArgumentsAttribute` and is used with subscriptions or mutation method arguments.
 This should be a simple find and replace.

 ## `AddMutationsFrom` Argument Changes